Jamaican flower bat: Range and habitat

 It is only found on Jamaica.
-It is currently only known to roost in two caves: Marta Tick Cave and Stony Hill Cave.
+It is currently only known to roost in four caves: Marta Tick Cave, Green Grotto Caves, Rock Spring Caverns and the largest population at Stony Hill Cave.
 Previously, a "sizeable colony"–the only one known for this species–roosted in St. Clair Cave, although the Jamaican flower bat is no longer found there.
 Per McFarlane 1986, Goodwin 1970 stated that the bat could be found in three caves: St. Clair Cave, Riverhead Cave, and Mt.
 Plenty Cave.
 Goodwin also stated that fossilized remains of the species had been found in Wallingford and Runaway Bay Caves.

 Conservation

 As of 2015, it is currently evaluated as critically endangered by the IUCN.
-It meets the criteria for this evaluation because it is only known from two caves, the population size is estimated at fewer than 250 individuals, each subpopulation consists of fewer than 50 individuals, and its population size is likely in decline.
+It meets the criteria for this evaluation because it is only known from two caves, the population size is estimated at fewer than 500 individuals, and its population size is likely in decline.
 The Jamaican flower bat used to occur in five or six caves, but now only occurs in two.
 Part of its decline in St. Clair Cave may be attributed to the population of feral cats living in the cave and preying on bats.
 Its estimated area of occupancy is 400 km2.
 From 2008 to 2015, the IUCN had listed this species as least concern, which is the lowest risk level of extinction.
 This species is threatened by human disturbance to caves.